 Don’t be intimidated by all the angled cuts.
 Ana has it all figured out in the plans and for the most part all the angles are the same.

-Follow Ana’s plans to build the shelf.
-I used countersunk 1 1/4″ wood screws at every shelf.
-Wood glue and clamps will keep it all tight until the glue dries.
+Follow Ana’s plans here to build the tree shelf.
+I used countersunk 1 1/4″ wood screws at every shelf to side connection.
+Also use wood glue and clamps to keep it all tight while the glue dries.
 If your tree shelf has a lot of wobble consider adding a full backing.

-My shelf is stained with Minwax Early American and three basic black hooks attached across the bottom.
+My shelf is stained with Minwax Early American and then I attached three basic black hooks across the bottom.